ShaneEverittM/jsrs/notes.md

 ## Question

 ## Next Time
+- Replace *lots* of panics, expects, unwraps, etc. with exceptions.
+Not all though, some are missing features.
 - Make Interpreter generic over its output.
 This can allow it to integrate into both testing and a repl.